-I graduated from DLIADT in 2001 and have since moved to Co.
+Iseult O'Flynn graduated from DLIADT in 2001 and has since moved to Co.
 Clare.
-I have spent the last six years renovating an old property just outside Killaloe.
-At last I have a beautiful space to work!
+She have spent the last ten years renovating an old property just outside Killaloe to create Bridge House Studios.

 ‘Words are important in my work, either the text itself combined with the image, or the associations that they carry.’